AndyFul/ConfigureDefender/README.md

 Some important remarks on the possible ways used to configure Defender (for advanced users).

-Windows Defender settings are stored in the Windows Registry and most of them are not avaiable form Windows Defender Security Center.
+Windows Defender settings are stored in the Windows Registry and most of them are not available form Windows Defender Security Center.
 They can be managed via:

-a) Group Policy Management Console (gpedit.msc, not avaiable in Windows Home edition),
+a) Group Policy Management Console (gpedit.msc, not available in Windows Home edition),

 b) Direct Registry editing (manual, *.reg files, scripts).